tunel-apps/tunel/apps/_library/slurm-socket-singularity-jupyter.md

 > jupyter.sbatch

-This app uses the slurm launcher and the following script:
+This app uses the slurm launcher by default.

 ```bash
 {% raw %}#!/bin/bash